apnadkarni/blt/doc/comboentry.rst

   selected characters, the index is "-1".

 **@**\ *x*\
-  The index of the character that is located at the *x* screen coordinates.
+  The index of the character that is located at the given x-coordinate.
+  *X* is relative to the *comboentry* window.
 If no character is at that point, then the index is "-1".

 OPERATIONS
 ----------